 With Diabetes Awareness Week starting on 10th June, we thought we’d take a look at the effects of too much sugar in our diets!

-Sugar has had alot of hype recently in the press and has been labeled as ‘addictive’ and ‘bad’!
+Sugar has had alot of hype recently in the press and being labelled as ‘addictive’ and ‘bad’!
 Too much sugar in our diets is linked to many serious diseases and health conditions, including diabetes, heart disease, high blood pressure, inflammation and tooth decay!

 Sugar is addictive

 Added sugars are typically any sugars that are added during the processing of foods.
 Natural sugars are found in fresh fruit, some vegetables, dairy products and dairy substitutes such as almond milk.
 The difference is that added sugar is calorie dense which quickly turns to fat if the body does not need it for energy.
 Whereas, an apple contains natural sugar but it also contains nutrients that will impact how your body breaks down that natural sugar; for example, the fibre content in an apple will slow down digestion and so prevent a sugar spike; yoghurt contains protein which helps to process the natural sugar… and so on.
-Nature’s web of complex nutrients is there for a reason and usually, whereas we will binge on food items with a high added sugar content, we don’t tend to binge on just one type of natural food!
+Nature’s web of complex nutrients is there for a reason!
+We will binge on food items with a high added sugar content but we don’t tend to binge on just one type of natural food!

 Diet and Energy